 Yes, 3 1/2 cups of sugar is a low sugar jam recipe!
 A regular jam recipe would call for 7 cups of sugar!
 Regular jam is more sugar than fruit.
 The way I look at low sugar strawberry jam is that it’s a lot of sugar per recipe, but not per serving.
 It has so much flavor that you’re not going to eat a lot at once.

-You might notice that this recipe calls for less fruit than recipes written by the companies that sell pectin.
+You might notice that this recipe calls for less fruit and sugar than recipes written by the companies that sell pectin.
 I use a ratio of fruit to pectin that makes a relatively thick jam, which is what I like.
 This jam has a spreadable rather than a pourable consistency.

 Once the jam has come to a hard boil a second time for a full minute, you can test its texture.
 Remove the jam from the heat, and take one of the cold plates out of the fridge.
 Pour a small spoonful of jam on the cold plate.
 If the jam thickens up to a texture you like, it’s done.